 What is Hop Water?

 Don’t confuse hop water with a non-alcoholic beer.
 NA beers typically have between 80-100 calories and traces of gluten from the grain that are used.
-Making NA beer is also time-consuming and requires a lot of water and electricity.
-Hop water is a much healthier alternative to craft beer than NA beer as well.
+Making NA beer is also time-consuming and requires a lot of electricity to evaporate the alcohol out.
+Hop water is a much healthier alternative to craft and NA beers as well.

 No grains are used in this brew, so the alcohol content stays at 0% and is more sparkling water than anything related to a craft brew.